When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Synthesis and Implications

 \subsection{Saturation as a Structural Phenomenon}

 Our empirical results indicate that benchmark saturation is primarily a structural consequence of exposure dynamics and measurement resolution, rather than isolated design flaws.
-Two variables emerge as the most consistent predictors: benchmark age and test set scale. \paragraph{Age and exposure-driven compression.} Older benchmarks exhibit higher saturation indices, even after controlling for adoption metrics such as citation counts or inclusion in technical reports.
-Once age is accounted for, visibility measures lose significance, suggesting that cumulative exposure, not popularity per se, drives convergence.
-Repeated optimization against a stable evaluation target progressively compresses performance differences among frontier models, a plateau dynamic qualitatively observed in prior work~\citep{ott2022benchmarksaturation}.
-This exposure effect is consistent with known risks of distributional familiarity and memorization.
-Publicly accessible benchmarks increase the likelihood that evaluation data, or close variants, appear in pretraining corpora~\citep{zhou2023dontmakellmevaluation, balloccu2024leakcheatrepeatdata}.
-Even without explicit leakage or contamination, repeated exposure to fixed evaluation formats encourages benchmark-specific optimization, narrowing observable performance gaps over time.
+Two variables emerge as the most consistent predictors: benchmark age and test set scale.

+\paragraph{Age and exposure-driven compression.} Older benchmarks exhibit higher saturation indices, even after controlling for adoption metrics such as citation counts or inclusion in technical reports.
+Once age is accounted for, these popularity proxies no longer show associations with saturation, suggesting that cumulative exposure, not popularity alone, drives convergence.
+Repeated optimization against a stable evaluation target progressively compresses performance differences among frontier models.
+Our results are consistent with this interpretation, since older benchmarks exhibit higher saturation, although our analysis does not directly identify the causal mechanism.
+Similar plateau dynamics have been discussed qualitatively in prior work~\citep{ott2022benchmarksaturation}.
+This exposure effect is consistent with known risks of familiarity and memorization.
+Publicly accessible benchmarks increase the possibility that evaluation data, or close variants, appear in training corpora (see $H_1$ and \Cref{ssec:hypothesis-analysis}), as well as findings in the literature~\citep{zhou2023dontmakellmevaluation, balloccu2024leakcheatrepeatdata}.
+However, in our analysis, private test sets do not systematically reduce saturation once benchmark age is considered, suggesting that privacy alone is not sufficient.
+Even without explicit leakage or contamination, our finding that older benchmarks exhibit higher saturation supports the broader mechanism that repeated exposure to fixed evaluation formats encourages benchmark-specific optimization, narrowing observable performance gaps over time.